Cannabis vs Alcohol: 10 Reasons Why Weed Is Better Than Alcohol

 In contrast, those looking to ingest weed have endless options for doing so!
 It can be smoked, vaped, eaten, drunk, taken as a caplet, or added to oils and extracts.
 Many people have elevated the practice of making edibles to an art form, and there is a consumption method for everyone!

 It is easy for people to demonize weed use.
 The fact that it has been, and still is illegal in many areas makes most people immediately assume that it is unsafe for use.
-But, as marijuana advocates have pushed for legislation, and the medical benefits of marijuana use are becoming more documented, it is clear that weed is the better option.
+But, as marijuana advocates have pushed for the legislation, and the medical benefits of cannabis use are becoming more documented, it is clear that weed is the better option.
 If you have friends and family that normalize alcohol abuse but look down on you for smoking weed, share any of these ten reasons why weed is better than alcohol with them.